grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Limit reached in `cortex-gateway`:
   - Check if it's caused by an **high latency on write path**:
-    - Check the distributors and ingesters latency in the `Cortex / Writes` dashboard
+    - Check the distributors and ingesters latency in the `Mimir / Writes` dashboard
     - An high latency on write path could lead our customers Prometheus / Agent to increase the number of shards nearly at the same time, leading to a significantly higher number of concurrent requests to the load balancer and thus cortex-gateway
   - Check if it's caused by a **single tenant**:
     - We don't have a metric tracking the active TCP connections or QPS per tenant